 6 Places to Get Low-Cost or Free Mammograms — Even Without Insurance

-One of the best ways to stop breast cancer in its tracks is early detection (it works).
+One of the best ways to stop breast cancer in its tracks is early detection.

 Though every woman should do breast self-exams each month, women over 40 should also consider getting a mammogram — an X-ray that examines breast tissue — every one to two years.
 (Here are specific guidelines.)